So your kitten is now a juvenile or young adult, what is next?

 Here is a wonderful video providing the example of using positive reinforcement as a training technique.

-This may require several steps for example from the table (no snack) to your lap or chair (yes snack) and work it until kitty transitions all the way down to the floor.
-Of course, they must also learn the negative reinforcement that is a loud noise and the word no. I prefer this when they are kittens but you may be adopting a juvenile or young adult.Other forms of reinforcement utilize “aversive techniques” which are things that the cat will associate to avoid.
-In my old days, I used to use a spray bottle or squirt gun and have since abandoned this, as there are better methods.
+This may require several steps for example from the table (no snack) to your lap or chair (yes snack).
+Work it until kitty transitions all the way down to the floor.
+They must also learn that negative reinforcement is a loud noise and the word no. I prefer this when they are kittens but you may be adopting a juvenile or young adult.Other forms of reinforcement utilize “aversive techniques” which are things that the cat will associate to avoid.
+I used to use a spray bottle or squirt gun and have since abandoned this for better methods.
 Double sided sticky tape, aluminum foil, plastic film, and compressed air controlled by a motion detector are some examples of aversive devices.

 Failure to provide and facilitate exercising your cat can result in boredom, bad behavior, and obesity.
 If you watch Jackson Galaxy on Animal Planet’s “The Cat from Hell” one of the first observations he makes is what do you provide for your cats entertainment and do you play with the kitty.

-I mentioned in the first blog about the value of providing your cat with a proper diet.
+A proper diet is king for your kitty.
 Most commercial cat food fail to provide a quality product that will allow your pet to thrive and survive to a ripe old age.
-I am providing you with a link to my blog covering the “sins of the commercial pet food makers” and beware it is very graphic and not for the weak at heart but it hits the nail on the head as to why you need to control what foods you give your cat.
+Here is a link to my blog covering the “sins of the commercial pet food makers” and furthermore beware it is very graphic and not for the weak at heart.
+The videos hit the nail on the head as to why you need to control what foods you give your cat.

-When it comes to the health of your pet, nothing is more important than having a quality veterinarian.
+Finally, nothing is more important than having a quality veterinarian.
 There are several types of veterinarians and I need to elaborate some on this subject.
-The brick and mortar veterinarian typically referred to as an allopathic veterinarian whose education focuses on disease prevention, surgery, and trauma care.
-In my mind, this is your go to person for emergency care because it really is their specialty.
+The brick and mortar veterinarian typically referred to as an allopathic veterinarian.
+Their education focuses on disease prevention, surgery, and trauma care and most of all this is your go to person for emergency care.

 There are allopathic veterinarians that studied holistic medicines commonly practiced in other parts of the world and some of those foreign veterinarians have moved into America so there is a good chance of finding a good holistic veterinarian.
 This is my first choice for routine care and wellness checks.
-These veterinarians are more practical when it comes to specie specific diet and vaccination schedules.
-They are not opposed to using antibiotics where needed but also have an arsenal of herbal remedies to benefit your pet’s health and rehabilitation.
+Therefore they are more practical when it comes to specie specific diet and vaccination schedules.
+Note that they are not opposed to using antibiotics when needed but also have an arsenal of herbal remedies to benefit your pet’s health and rehabilitation.